ritwickban/talkative-llm/README.md

 ## Overview
 `talkative-llm` provides a wrapper around various large language models so that inference (i.e., generation) can be done in a coherent manner.
+The development of talkative-llm is mainly led by [Zae Myung Kim](https://zaemyung.github.io/).
+Please contact Zae via email (kim01756@umn.edu) or Slack if you have questions.

 ## Contents
 - [talkative-llm](#talkative-llm)